Where does your next dollar go?

 Don't try to do every step at once.
 Pick the lowest unfunded step and feed it until it's done.
 The walkthrough above tells you which one that is, given your answers.

-A budget tells you where money goes each month.
+Why this isn't a budget A budget tells you where money goes each month.

 The order of operations tells you where your next dollar goes — across months, across years, across life stages.
 They're complementary, not competing.